elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> JavaScript is an interpreted
+      <strong>Interview Response:</strong> JavaScript is an interpreted programming language.
+The code is executed directly by a browser or runtime environment without the need for compilation.
-      language.
     </div>
     <br />
     <div>